-Well, here we are: the holiday onslaught is now officially behind us and a new year has begun.
+Well, here we are: the end of the year is upon us.
 In this season of resolutions and intention setting, how does your grief match up?
 The “happy” part of Happy New Year may not be something you can claim, but some things might still be within reach.

 If we put aside the whole idea of the new year being “better,” it’s as good a time as any to ask yourself what you might need, what parts of this life of “after” can be made more gentle.
 Even though we might give anything to have life just go back to what it used to be, we can still want something for ourselves in the year to come.